kartikeyrinwa/kartikeyrinwa.github.io/_posts/2021-12-14-notations_with_links.md

 {% endhighlight %}

 I understand that doing this for all of your notation can feel like a lot of work or a hard thing to ask a co-author to follow, but most of the time your notation is just one letter, and you can make the command (that you are using anyway) have a link to its definition effortlessly.
 If you write in a regular way, you can even use substitutions on your text after the fact in order to replace say, all the instances of your minimizer `x^\ast` of a function with the command `\xast` that you define after having written your text.
 And if you don't write so regularly and you don't want to define and type, say `\x[i][t]` for the notation that you like to chaotically write as `x_i^t`, `x^t_i`, or `x_{i}^t`, it is fine.
 You don't have to add links for all of your notation.
 You can also just do simple substitutions like only substituting your `x_i^t` which accounts for the majority of your $$x_i^t$$ and leave the others unedited.
 It is just a matter of adding helpful things to the point you are willing to bother.
 A little is enough.
 Also: vim (or equivalent) is your friend.

+{% include _image.html url="/images/evince_link_preview.png" description="Figure 1: I don't use Evince often, but if you do, you can enjoy their internal link previews shown when you mouse hover, which could even save you the jump." %}

 ### Some use cases: